 Hypochlorous acid is the main ingredient in Lumion skincare (which I’m also using to clean my hands).
 Code GIMMETHEGOODSTUFF will give you 15% off on their site.

 Sodium chloride is the active ingredient in Force of Nature.
-Get free shipping + $15 off Starter Kits and Value Bundles with coupon code SAFESUMMER.
+Get free shipping + 30% off Value Bundles with coupon code EXTRACLEAN30.

 Hydrogen peroxide is also hard to get right now.
 You want a 3% concentration.
 (This might be a stretch, but we aren’t sold out of this mouthwash, which contains 1.5% hydrogen peroxide, which is more than these healthcare wipes.
 So, don’t judge me when you find me wiping down my doorknob with mouthwash.)